cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-05-11-no-one-cares-about-your-research.md

 This is a comfortable truth.

 As I said [before](../seven-reasons-to-go-for-a-phd-in-computer-science), it is the training and skill set you gain through the hard research labor what really matters.
-It is the journey and the people that you meet what that gives the real value and meaning to do a Ph.D.
-So, forget about the number of papers you have or if you fail to say something in a presentation.
+It is the journey and the people that you meet what that gives the real value and meaning to do a PhD So, forget about the number of papers you have or if you fail to say something in a presentation.
 In any case, I can assure you that no one will ever care about it!